 2. Brown Rice is Very High in Manganese

-One cup of brown rice provides over 80% of our daily manganese requirements.
+One cup of brown rice provides over 80% of our daily manganese requirement..
 This mineral helps the human body create the important fatty acids that make healthy forms of cholesterol.
 It is also beneficial to the health of our nervous and reproductive systems.

 3. Brown Rice Holds Naturally Occurring Oils

 These heart-healthy oils are naturally found in brown rice and can help the body reduce LDL forms of cholesterol.
 One study found that while fiber offers its own benefits, it was the rice bran oil rather than fiber that lowered cholesterol by 7% in volunteers.

 4. Brown Rice Promotes Weight Loss

 Because of its fiber-richness and ability to keep healthy bowel function, brown rice “keeps things moving” in a way that promotes weight-loss and metabolic function.
 After one bowl of brown rice, you’ll feel more full despite eating a smaller amount of food.
 People who replaced refined grains with whole grains had an increased resting metabolic rate – meaning they burned more calories – and eliminated more energy in their stool, but this was above and beyond the effect of the fiber.
 It turns out that the whole grains improved the digestibility of other foods eaten, resulting in a higher metabolism.

 5. Brown Rice is a Whole Grain